 Return to the Folder Options window and re-enable the “Hide protected operating system files (Recommended)” checkbox if you ever want to hide these files once again.

-- › How to Find and Remove Duplicate Files on Windows
+- › How to Generate SSH keys in Windows 10 and Windows 11

 - › How to Move the “Show Desktop” Icon to the Quick Launch Bar or the Taskbar in Windows

 - › What Is the NTUSER.DAT File in Windows?

 - › How to Reset a Windows Program to Its Default Settings